-You will be able to check your homework grade in "Tool \rightarrow My Grades" after the points have been awarded by the following week.
+You will be able to check your homework grade in "Tool→ My Grades" after the points have been awarded by the following week.

-Answer Key (Feedback) and Self-Evaluation: I will provide a detailed solution file as a type of feedback for each homework assignment soon after you submit the completed homework assignment, which will show up in the folder of the following module.
+Answer Key (Feedback) and Self-Evaluation: I will provide a detailed solution file as a type of feedback for each homework assignment soon after you submit the completed homework assignment on the due day.
 As it is a graduate-level course and we have frequent homework assignments, it is your responsibility to carefully compare your completed homework assignment with the answer key and correct any mistakes.
 However, if you have any questions about the homework assignments or you have trouble understanding the solution, please let me know or share your thoughts on the discussion board as soon as possible.